camaraproject/Commonalities/documentation/CAMARA_API_DG_new.md

 [Security schemes](https://spec.openapis.org/oas/v3.0.3#security-scheme-object) express security in OpenAPI.
 Security can be expressed for the API as a whole or for each endpoint.

-As specified in [Use of openIdConnect for securitySchemes](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#use-of-openidconnect-for-securityschemes), all Camara OpenAPI files must include the following scheme definition, with an adapted `openIdConnectUrl` in its components section.
+As specified in [Use of openIdConnect for securitySchemes](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#use-of-openidconnect-for-securityschemes), all CAMARA OpenAPI files must include the following scheme definition, with an adapted `openIdConnectUrl` in its components section.
 The schema definition is repeated in this document for illustration purposes, the correct format must be extracted from the link above.

 ```yaml
 components: